m2osw/iplock/conf/ipload/README.md

 are to be loaded.
 In most cases, as the administrator you want to use number `50`.
 Other packages may install files with other numbers.

+By default, the `iplock` package installs rules under `/usr/share/iplock`.
+At time of writing, there are 31 files there.
+Many examples on how to time `ipload` rules.
+Some of those files are not active by default as they can cause issues on many systems.

+## List of IPs

+As part of the loading process, `ipload` reads _drop files_.
+Those are managed by different SBL.
+In general, they represent IP addresses of rogue computers that can be blocked.

+Those lists get loaded in an `iptable` set which then gets mentioned in the firewall along a `DROP` action.

 # `ipload` rule files